- The biorefinery in Leuna is valued at 1.180 million euros.

 Overview

-The facility utilizes certified beech wood sourced from sustainable forestry in Saxony-Anhalt and neighboring regions.
-The biomass is harvested in a manner that preserves biological diversity and natural ecosystems, with full traceability under FSC® or PEFC systems.
-The process involves hydrolysis to convert the biomass into biochemicals.
+The biorefinery utilizes certified beech wood sourced from sustainable forestry in Saxony-Anhalt and neighboring regions.
+The wood is harvested in a manner that preserves biological diversity and natural ecosystems, with its origin fully traceable under FSC® or PEFC systems.
+The process involves converting biomass into biochemicals like bio-monoethylene glycol (BioMEG), bio-monopropylene glycol (BioMPG), and renewable functional fillers (RFFs).

 Maintenance Partnership

 Bilfinger has been selected as the maintenance partner under a 6-year framework agreement.
-They will provide comprehensive services covering plant, mechanical, electrical, measurement, control, and analytical technology to ensure efficient operations.
+The company will provide comprehensive maintenance services, covering plant, mechanical, and electrical components, as well as measurement, control, and analytical technology.
+This partnership aims to ensure the long-term efficient operation of the biorefinery.

 Environmental Impact